mbientlab/Warble/README.md

 Warble, besides being the chirping/singing of birds, is a wrapper around various Bluetooth LE libraries, providing a common C API for
 Linux and Windows 10.

+Developers can use this library to connect to Bluetooth LE devices, read and write GATT characteristic values, and enable chatacteristic notifications.

 # Build
 Beacuse this library is designed to work across two OSes, there will be different dependencies and build steps depending on the target OS.